How to Build and Install Cozenage

 Install dependencies

-Cozenage requires one of GNU Readline, or *BSD libedit installed for the REPL.
-It requires ICU for Unicode.
+Cozenage requires ICU for Unicode.
 It requires libgc for garbage collection.
-It requires GNU GMP for bigint support, and will soon require GNU MPFR for bigfloat support.
+It requires GNU GMP for bigint support, and (may) soon require GNU MPFR for bigfloat support.

 CMake build